George Enescu Philharmonic Orchestra: Postwar development

-After World War II, the institution diversified its activity by creating the Academic Choir, a nucleus of soloists (such as Maria Kardas Barna who was a permanent piano soloist until 1971), and several chamber ensembles.
-After the death of George Enescu in 1955, the Philharmonic was renamed George Enescu Philharmonic Orchestra in his honour.
-Likewise, the Orchestra is, by tradition, the first to play at the George Enescu Festival.
+After World War II, the institution expanded its activity by creating the Academic Choir, a group of permanent soloists and several chamber ensembles.
+The Philharmonic Choir was founded on 1 December 1950 by Constantin Silvestri.
+After Enescu's death in 1955, the Philharmonic took his name.
+By tradition, the orchestra is also associated with the opening of the George Enescu Festival.